 Two of the selected viscosity equations (eqs.
-4, 5) have a common parameter in their expression: melt fragility.
-It is the slope of the viscosity versus T curve at Tg, and scales with the ratio between Cpconf and Sconf at Tg (eq.
+4, 5) sharee a common parameter in their expression: melt fragility.
+This is the slope of the viscosity versus T curve at Tg, and scales with the ratio between Cpconf and Sconf at Tg (eq.
 8).
 In the investigated system, melt fragility varies smoothly with the SiO2 and Al2O3 concentrations (Fig. 12a,b).
 Increasing melt SiO2 content leads to largely decrease melt fragility, an observation that agrees with previous ones in alkali (e.g., Toplis et al., 1997a) and even alkaline-earth (e.g., Bechgaard et al., 2017) aluminosilicate compositions.
 Changing the K/(K+Na) ratio does not lead to large changes in fragility (Fig. 12c,d,e,f), in agreement with observations of Robert et al. (2019).
 At constant silica concentration, alkali silicate melts are slightly more fragile than tectosilicate melts. i-MELT predicts that peraluminous Al-rich melts generally are more and more fragile with increasing Al concentration.
 However, the model, above a ratio Al/(Al+Na+K) higher than ~ 0.6, extrapolates.
 This observation thus could indicate that (i) extrapolations are not fully robust and should be considered with care, (ii) high Al concentrations indeed lead to high melt fragility.
 The first question is important to consider, because as “intelligent” as they can be, machine learning algorithms still are interpolative in nature.
 Therefore, it is not necessarily wise to ask them to perform extrapolations.
 Here, we tested how the model generally behaves when asking to extrapolate beyond its training dataset by removing some density and optical refractive index data along the SiO2-Al2O3 join.
-We observed that, in general, the model avoids to predict large changes, i.e. it tends to actually provide a constant value for density or optical refractive index when asking to make predictions beyond its training set.
+We observed that, in general, the model avoids predicting large changes, i.e. it tends to actually provide a constant value for density or optical refractive index when asking to make predictions beyond its training set.
 This situation is both good and bad.
 It is good because it indicates that the model does not “explode”, i.e. starts to predict very different values from the mean ones when extrapolating (this is what happens traditionally with polynomial functions, for instance).
 It obviously is bad because it means that i-MELT will remains mostly interpolative in nature for some parameters like fragility, at least for the moment.